FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

    ```

+## `@EnvironmentObject` vs `FreemiumKit.shared`

+Sometimes we were using `FreemiumKit.shared` and sometimes `@EnvironmentObject var freemiumKit: FreemiumKit`.
+They both actually refer to the exact same Singleton instance.
+So you might ask yourself: _**When to use which?**_

+The answer is simple: Whenever you are in a **SwiftUI view** and you want your view to **automatically update** based on the purchase state, you should use `@EnvironmentObject`.
+This will ensure that the SwiftUI rendering picks up changes to the purchase state and refreshes your UI accordingly.

+Everywhere else, you can use `FreemiumKit.shared`.
+For exmaple in your model layer, your user-intitiated functions, or even in one-off modifiers in your views like in `onAppear`.

 ## SwiftUI Previews

 For SwiftUI previews to work where you make use of the built-in views or modifier, add a call to `.environmentObject(FreemiumKit.preview)` in your preview code like so: